cscart/docs/tools/debugger.rst

     :align: center
     :alt: Debugger sidebar, Request

-In the **Request** tab, you will information about the latest HTTP request and the respective server response, as well as cookie values.
+In the **Request** tab, you will see information about the latest HTTP request and the respective server response, as well as cookie values.

 Config